 Generally speaking, “intermediate level” courses assume prior studies roughly equivalent to a full year (6 credits).
 If there is uncertainty, the Faculty of Humanities & Social Sciences defines the “level” of any foreign language courses you take.

-All courses offered for credit (or accepted for transfer credit) by the schools of art and architecture count as non-technical electives, except:
+All courses offered for credit by the schools of art and architecture count as non-technical electives, except: